The future is here.

 What is needle arthroscopy?
 This new technology, an alternative for MRI, is an innovative procedure utilized by our physicians to provide a real-time diagnosis.
 This hand-held arthroscope (as we often refer to as a camera on a needle) provides our surgeons, and you, instant, accurate answers.
 Pain-free, less cost.
 The future is here.

 An MRI typically involves extra time for scheduling with an outside facility and then more time following up with the physician.
 The result of an MRI?
 A picture.
 This procedure is administered by Dr. Daggett while you remain awake using a local numbing of the joint.
-The needle and camera design streamlines the procedure allowing you to get answers to your joint pain immediately.
+The needle and camera design produces a high resolution video, allowing you to get more accurate answers to your joint pain immediately.

 1. Sterile the procedure site.

 2. A local anesthetic is provided to numb skin and surrounding area to reduce pain.